adfaure/adfaure.github.io/content/blog/ai-consciousness.md

 Human beings had to mourn their place in the solar system and in the universe.
 We had to accept that we are not the center of everything.
-It appears now that we have also to accept that our consciousness is not so unique.
+It appears now that we have also to accept that our consciousness is not so unique, and may be just an [illusion](https://plato.stanford.edu/entries/consciousness-representational/#Illus), a tale for ourselves, to feel important, unique.
-And accept that other beings, such as non human animals or artificial beings like LaMDA, have their own way to experiment their "consciousness", even if they do not experiment it the same way as us, human beings.
+We’ll also have to accept that other beings, such as non human animals or artificial beings like LaMDA, have their own way to experiment their "consciousness", even if they do not experiment it the same way as us, human beings.